20 Bad Spring Yard Work Habits You Need to Stop Doing

-When you water too frequently, it discourages the grass from developing the deep root system it needs to take the water available deeper in the soil and become less dependent on supplemental watering.
-A rule of thumb is a third of an inch of water three times a week.
-So in the spring, when the ground is generally more saturated with moisture, be sure not to overdue it.
+When you water too frequently, it discourages the grass from developing the deep root system it needs to take the water deeper in the soil and become less dependent on supplemental watering.
+A good rule of thumb: Give your lawn 1/3-in. of water three times a week.
+So in the spring, when the ground is generally more saturated, be sure not to overdue it.

 You Forget Safety Gear

-Spring often means trimming trees, and if you’re getting the chain saw out, you need to take safety seriously.
+Spring often means trimming trees.
+If you’re getting the chainsaw out, you need to take safety seriously.
 Special chaps will often stop a moving chain and save your thigh.
-A helmet with a face screen and ear protection is a convenient way to keep head, eye and ear protection handy in one comfortable package.
+A helmet with a face screen and ear protection keeps head, eye and ear protection handy in one comfortable package.
 Wear steel-toed, cut-resistant boots and a long-sleeved shirt to protect against the inevitable scratches.

 You Don’t Trim Shrubs and Bushes Properly

-If your shrubs got damaged during the winter, clip or saw off broken branches or stems all the way back to the trunk or main stem, instead of cutting only at the point of damage.
+If your shrubs sustain damage during the winter, clip or saw off broken branches or stems all the way back to the trunk or main stem, instead of cutting only at the point of damage.
 Also, don’t be too liberal with the saw.
-Don’t take out a main stem when only a branch or two coming off it is damaged.
+Don’t take out a main stem when only a branch or two is damaged.
 If you’re unsure, it’s usually best to just leave it.

 You Try to Eliminate Weeds in Broad Strokes